ajg/base91/README.md

 Description
 -----------

-Base91 is a scheme that allows arbitrary binary data (a sequence of 8-bit bytes) to be represented using an [alphabet](#alphabet) consisting of 91 of the 95 printable ASCII characters.
+Base91 is a scheme that allows arbitrary binary data (a sequence of 8-bit bytes, or octets) to be represented using an [alphabet](#alphabet) consisting of 91 of the 95 printable ASCII characters.
 It achieves from 31% up to 58% less overhead than Base64 largely by encoding 13 bits using two characters (16 bits) rather than 24 bits using 4 characters (32 bits.)

 Alphabet
 --------